What is a Bastion Host? A Quick Guide to Secure Access

 Microsoft Azure: Bastion as a Service

-You deploy the Azure Bastion service into a dedicated subnet within your virtual network.
-It then facilitates secure RDP and SSH access over SSL directly from your web browser.
-This not only simplifies management but also integrates seamlessly with Azure's identity and security tools, such as Azure Active Directory (Azure AD).
-If you're studying for an Azure certification, particularly the AZ-104 Microsoft Azure Administrator exam, you absolutely need to know how to configure Azure Bastion—it's a high-priority topic.
+To set this up, you deploy the Azure Bastion service into a specific subnet within your virtual network.
+The service then provides secure RDP and SSH access over SSL directly from your web browser.
+This method is easier to manage than a standalone VM and works directly with Azure security tools like Azure Active Directory.
+If you are preparing for the AZ-104 Microsoft Azure Administrator exam, you must know how to configure Azure Bastion.
+It is a key topic for that certification.

 Google Cloud: Secure Access with IAP